Shell Field Guide

 1 Introduction

 This booklet is intended to be a catalog of tricks and techniques you may want to use if you're doing some sort of complex scripting.
-Some are just useful, some are more playful, and might not have such direct impact in your day-to-day life.
+Some are useful in "The Real World (TM)", some are more playful, and might not have such direct impact in your day-to-day life.
 Some are pure entertainment.
-You'll have to judge by yourself which things belong to which category.
-I'll try to keep the rethoric to the minimum to maximize signal/noise.
+You'll have to judge by yourself which belong to which.
+I'll try to keep the rhetoric to the minimum to maximize signal/noise.

-The git repo is at https://github.com/kidd/scripting-field-guide/ and both contents, order and wording are WIP.
+The git repo is at https://github.com/kidd/scripting-field-guide/.
 Any feedback is greatly appreciated.
-It's not any kind of official doc, and in fact I'm learning as I go.
-Ijust write MY current "state of the art".
-I'll be updating the contents with the very very useful info in https://news.ycombinator.com/item?id=24401085 's comments.
+Keep in mind this is not any kind of official doc.
+I just write MY current "state of the art" and I'll be updating the contents with useful stuff I find or discover, that are not widely explained in usual manuals/wikis.

-You probably have some amount of sh/bash/zsh in your stack that probably started as 1 off scripts, and probably later on started growing and being copypasted everywhere in your pipelines, or your coworkers use for their own use (with some variations), etc. Those scripts are very difficult to kill and they have a very high mutation rate.
+You surely have some amount of sh/bash/zsh in your stack that probably started as one-off scripts, and later grew and were copypasted everywhere in your pipelines, repos, coworkers' ~/bin, or your coworkers use for their own things (with some variations), etc. Those scripts are very difficult to kill and they have a very high mutation rate.

 2 Which Shell?

-In general the examples here are ment to run in Bash or Zsh, which are compatible for the most part.
+In general the examples here are meant to run in Bash or Zsh, which are compatible for the most part.

 3 Level

-These examples are based on non-trivial real world code I've written that I haven't seen applied in many places over the net.
-Some of the snippets are stolen from public repos and some important stuff might be missing if I don't feel I have anything to add to the generally available info around.
+These examples are based on non-trivial real world code I've written using patterns I haven't seen applied in many places over the net.
+A few of the snippets are stolen from public repos I find interesting.
+Also, important scripting stuff might be missing if I don't feel I have anything to add to the generally available info around.

 4 Patterns